 Catch a sniff of the sweet, subtle scent your crush used to wear, you’re transported back to the night of your first kiss.

-It’s strange how a sense so underappreciated can create long-lasting memories.
+A sense so underappreciated can create long-lasting memories.

 You can employ an almost-identical approach to create an unforgettable – literally! – experience for those associating with your brand.
 Olfactory branding is coming to help you take the branding experience to a whole new level by utilizing the power of the sense of smell.